Residential Network Cable Installation Recommendations

 If you're a trendsetter with exceptional needs, or looking well into the future, you may consider Category 6a (augmented) F/UTP (Foil Twisted Pair), which supports 10 Gigabit performance.

 There are two relevant TIA / EIA wiring standards (T568A, T568B), which differ in the termination of pairs 2 and 3.
-Patch panels and outlets are colour labelled for one or both standards.
+Patch panels and outlets are color labelled for one or both standards.
 Both ends of the cable need to be terminated per the same standard.
 In a residential setting, T568A should be used.
 Termination with 8P8C (8-Position, 8-Contact) modular connectors require attention, as they are not labelled.

 It is preferable to terminate your cables on a patch panel, where all cables are consolidated (Fig. 2).
 These solid conductor cables will be protected from bending and other stresses.
 Patch cords are used between the ports of the patch panel, and the concentration device (ISP Home Hub, gateway / router, switch).
 Alternatively, cables may be terminated with 8P8C clear modular connectors.
 However, these remain somewhat vulnerable.